Physical Therapy (DPT)

-The Physical Therapy Department is currently housed in the Health Sciences Complex at the STAR Campus.
+The Physical Therapy Department is currently housed in in the Health Sciences Complex at the STAR Campus.
 The Department has modern, well-equipped laboratories for research, teaching, and clinical practice.
 In addition, there are two on-site, full-service physical therapy clinics, which provide clinical practice opportunities and training for DPT students and residents.

 Requirements for Admission

 Candidates with baccalaureate degrees from accredited colleges and universities will be eligible to apply for admission into the DPT graduate program.
 International students from accredited universities outside of the United States are eligible to apply.
 All international transcripts must be evaluated by a recognized credentialing agency prior to application.
 Applicants must follow the application procedures outlined on the Physical Therapy Department website (http://sites.udel.edu/pt/study-with-us/udpt-application-procedures).
 Sixty students will be admitted annually into the program.

 Admission to the program is competitive.
 Acceptance is based on demonstrated academic excellence, a favorable interview, evidence of physical therapy clinical experience, the required essay, and letters of recommendation.